pajjaecat/ORI-SRD/Ressources/Notebooks/README.md

 > > Simulations using the [Voltage Rise control Block scheme](../Docs/VRiseControlBlockScheme.pdf) with the block **PRED** based on the RNN created and trained in [RNN_Train_StLaurentDeJourdes](RNN_Train_StLaurentDeJourdes.ipynb) in parallel.

 #### [VoltageRiseBinaryUpdated](VoltageRiseBinaryUpdated.ipynb)
 > >  Using a power flow in parallel, compute the maximum voltage rise on the lower network (and convert it into a binary variable) from Jan-01-2020 to  June-01-2022.

+##### Numerical Voltage Rise
+> > - [VoltageRiseNum_Train](VoltageRiseNum_Train.ipynb) - Create and Train a RNN to predict the value of the maximum Voltage rise.
+> > - [VoltageRiseNum_Pred](VoltageRiseNum_Pred.ipynb) - Use the previously trained RNN to predict the maximum Voltage rise and compare the results to that of a simple power flow.

+##### Binary Voltage Rise
+> > - [VoltageRiseBin_Train](VoltageRiseBin_Train.ipynb) - Create and train a RNN to Predict a binary variable (1 or 0), whether a voltage rise (above a predefined threshold i.e. 1.0250 ) will occur or not.
+> > - [VoltageRiseBin_Pred](VoltageRiseBin_Pred.ipynb) - Use the previously trained RNN to predict whether a voltage rise will occur or not in the next period